billyronaldo/iDonor/README.md

 # iDonor
-This is an app for finding blood donors
+This is an app for finding blood donors based on React Native and Firebase